drollicdotcom/devart-template/project_posts/2014-03-14-The-Dreamer-Process-Part-1.md

-<b>STEP #3: IMAGE ANALYSIS & GENERATION OF STROKES</b>
+<b>STEP 3: IMAGE ANALYSIS & GENERATION OF STROKES</b>

 With the source images chosen, each is individually analyzed by a painterly algorithm which was described by Shiraishi [1].
 This analysis, in a nutshell, is comprised of two steps:  a dithering, followed by brush stroke generation.
 Here's an example input image, along with its dithered result:

 ![Original](../project_images/bigtiger.jpg?raw=true "Original")

 ![Dithered](../project_images/dithered.jpg?raw=true "Dithered")

-As you can see, the dithered image consists of a large number of "dots."
+As you can see, the dithered image consists of a large number of white dots.
 These dots essentially tell the algorithm where to do some analysis and create a brush stroke.

 The result of this algorithm is a collection of painting strokes which completely describe how to "paint" the original source image.
 Each painting stroke is comprised of a length, width, rotation, position, and color attribute.